-During 2012, the Company raised \$759,300 by selling 968,759 shares and warrants to purchase 242,190 shares of the Company's common stock under the Company's Stock Offering.
-A net amount of \$660,164 was received by the Company in 2012.
-The Company paid Laidlaw & Co. total cash fees of \$91,116, which consisted of placement agent commission of \$75,930 and expense reimbursement of \$15,186.
-In addition, the Company paid Laidlaw & Co.'s outside counsel, McCormick & O'Brien PLLC, \$8,020 for its services as the placement agent's legal counsel.
+During 2012, we raised approximately \$0.8 million by selling 968,759 shares and warrants to purchase 242,190 shares of our common stock under the Company's Stock Offering.
+A net amount of approximately \$0.7 million was received by us in 2012.
+We paid Laidlaw & Co. total cash fees of \$91,116, which consisted of placement agent commissions of \$75,930 and expense reimbursements of \$15,186.
+In addition, we paid Laidlaw & Co.'s outside counsel, McCormick & O'Brien PLLC, \$8,020 for their services as the placement agent's legal counsel.

-In 2012, the Company raised \$5,151,450 through an offering of 3,118,988 shares of its common stock and "A Warrants" to purchase 3,118,988 shares of the Company's common stock, exercisable at a price of \$1.65 per share for a period of 120 days from the day of the final closing of the offering, and "B Warrants" to purchase 1,559,505 shares of the Company's common stock, exercisable at a price of \$2.48 per share for a period of 5 years from the date of the final closing of the offering. ("2012 Common Stock Offering") A net amount of \$4,469,776 was received by the Company.
-Pursuant to the 2012 Common Stock Offering agreement, the Company paid Laidlaw & Co. total cash fees of \$618,174, which consisted of placement agent commission of \$515,145 and expense reimbursement of \$103,029.
-The Company also issued the placement agent warrants to purchase an aggregate of 467,845 shares of the Company's common stock, with an exercise price of \$0.78 per share and a term of 5 years.
+In 2012, we raised approximately \$5.2 million through an offering of 3,118,988 shares of its common stock and "A Warrants" to purchase 3,118,988 shares of the Company's common stock, exercisable at a price of \$1.65 per share for a period of 120 days from the day of the final closing of the offering, and "B Warrants" to purchase 1,559,505 shares of our common stock, exercisable at a price of \$2.48 per share for a period of 5 years from the date of the final closing of the offering. ("2012 Common Stock Offering") A net amount of approximately \$4.5 million was received by the Company.
+Pursuant to the 2012 Common Stock Offering agreement, we paid Laidlaw & Co. total cash fees of approximately \$0.6 million, which consisted of placement agent commissions of approximately \$0.5 million and expense reimbursements of approximately \$0.1 million.
+We also issued the placement agent warrants to purchase an aggregate of 467,845 shares of our common stock, with an exercise price of \$0.78 per share and a term of 5 years.
 These placement agent warrants were valued at \$499,707 and recorded as derivative liabilities.
-In addition, the Company paid the Laidlaw & Co.'s outside counsel, Richardson & Patel, LLP, \$60,000 for its services as the Laidlaw & Co.'s legal counsel and Signature Bank \$3,500 for the bank escrow fee.
+In addition, we paid Laidlaw & Co.'s outside counsel, Richardson & Patel, LLP, \$60,000 for its services as Laidlaw & Co.'s legal counsel and Signature Bank \$3,500 for the bank escrow fee.

 Actinium intends to increase funds available to continue our research and development efforts, which include material supply, manufacturing, clinical development and pre-clinical trials and working capital.
-In 2014 we expect cash needs of up to \$7,000,000 to finance research and development, which include material supply, manufacturing, clinical trials and pre-clinical trials and to cover our ongoing working capital needs.
+In 2014 we expect cash needs of up to \$7.0 million to finance research and development, which include material supply, manufacturing, clinical trials and pre-clinical trials and to cover our ongoing working capital needs.